tomorrowdevs-projects/backend-path/projects/011-file-import/README.md

 - products
 - stocks

-Each file respects a specific schema, you cand find it into the `samples/schema` folder
+Each file respects a specific schema, that you cand find into the `samples/schema` folder

-Foreach file:
+For each file:

 - check that the structure respects the one expected
 - export the data from the file, eventually convert them, and then write the necessary queries to import them into the database